-DFS has also added a research scientist position to assist in the development and validation of new toxicology methods.
-This position will help to reduce the time required to develop new methods and further streamline processes in the Toxicology Section.
+DFS has expanded the Research Section in order to assist in the development and validation of new toxicology methods.
+This will help to reduce the time required to develop new methods and further streamline processes in the Toxicology Section.

 The Toxicology and Breath Alcohol Sections have traditionally been funded almost entirely through the general fund.
-After the loss of general funds to pay for lodging and per diem expenses of law enforcement officers attending Breath Alcohol operator training, DFS applied for and received grant funding through the Virginia Department of Motor Vehicles (DMV) to cover those costs.
-The Breath Alcohol Section has also been awarded grant funds through DMV to cover the cost of additional personnel, and upgrades to the Forensic Advantage Breath Alcohol Database in order to provide online access to instrument and operator records.
-As of FY17, grant funds through DMV have been expanded to cover the cost of four new part-time Forensic Laboratory Specialists in Toxicology.
+The Breath Alcohol Section has been awarded grant funds through DMV to cover the cost of lodging and per diem expenses for law enforcement officers attending breath alcohol training, and on-line recertification training, which eliminates the need for these law enforcement personnel to travel.
+Funds have also been received from DMV for additional personnel, and upgrades to the Forensic Advantage Breath Alcohol Database.
+As of FY17, grant funds through DMV have been expanded to cover the cost of four part-time Forensic Laboratory Specialists in Toxicology.
 This grant funding is contingent upon yearly availability and approval of funds by the Virginia DMV.